Visits from lawyers and police officers

 Prison visits and COVID-19

-All prisoners can have up to 10 personal visitors on their visitors list (excluding children who do not need to be listed as a visitor).
-The number of personal visitors a prisoner can have at any one time depends on the rules of the particular prison, but typically is up to three adult visitors and a number of children.
+All prisoners can have up to 10 personal visitors on their visitors list (excluding children who do not need to be listed as visitors).
+The number of personal visitors a prisoner can have at any one time depends on the rules of the particular prison (e.g. visits to prisoners at the Melbourne Assessment Prison are very different to visits to prisoners in regional, minimum-security prisons, where all-day visits are permitted on weekends).
+However, typically, a prisoner can have up to three adult visitors and a number of children visit at one time.

 Prior to visiting, partners, friends and relatives of prisoners should make sure that the person they are visiting has put them on their visit list.

 All prison visitors are subject to prison regulations and orders.
-Disobeying prison orders is an A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious). and could result in a visitor being banned from a prison.
+Disobeying prison orders is an offence and could result in a visitor being banned from a prison.

 It is best to check with the prison to determine the visiting rights of the prisoner and any specific rules governing visits at the particular prison.
 Prisoners must record the full name, address and birth date of potential visitors on their prison visit lists.

 Prisoners can refuse to accept visits from other people, including families, relatives and friends.

 The prison manager has the discretion to extend or limit visiting rights.
 Special exceptions can be made for compassionate reasons.